What Is Bar Shrinkage?

 Owners often ask what a normal shrinkage percentage should be.
 Benchmarks can be helpful, but your own trend is more important.
 A bar moving from 6% unexplained loss to 11% has a problem even if another concept would tolerate that number.
 A bar moving from 15% to 9% is improving even if there is still work to do.

 Track shrinkage by category and by dollar impact.
 Spirits, draft beer, wine, and mixers behave differently.
 A single blended shrinkage number hides too much.
 High-value spirits may need tighter controls, while draft beer loss may point to foam, line maintenance, keg handling, or tap waste.
+For the beer-specific workflow, use the draft beer shrinkage guide to measure foam, waste, and keg variance separately.

 How to Reduce Shrinkage in 30 Days